-According to the Centers for Medicare and Medicaid Services, the Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) is a federal law that generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.
+The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) is a federal law that generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.
 Oregon requires insurance carriers to conduct an annual analysis of processes, strategies, and specific evidentiary standards used to approve behavioral health benefits, with an annual report to the Department of Consumer and Business Services.

-Senate Bill 824 requires insurance carriers in Oregon to report on denials of benefits and on reimbursement rates paid for office visits in different geographic regions in the state.
+Senate Bill 824 A requires insurance carriers in Oregon to report on denials of benefits and on reimbursement rates paid for office visits in different geographic regions in the state.